RecursiveFunctions/ImageMetaDataRandomizer/README.md

     - **Drag and Drop**: Drag image files or folders containing images directly onto the designated area.
     - **Select Buttons**: Click "Select Files" to browse for individual image files or "Select Folder" to choose a directory.
     - **File List**: Selected items will appear in the list.
+    - **Metadata Preview**: Select an image file in the list to see its current metadata in the sidebar on the right.
     - **Randomize**: Click the "Randomize Metadata" button to process all images in the list.
 4. Modified images will be saved in their original directories with a `modified_` prefix.
+5. If an image was selected in the list before randomizing, the sidebar will update to show the *new* metadata of the modified file.

 ### Command Line Interface